bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Smart scales that not only measure weight but also track body composition, including muscle mass and body fat percentage.

-Companies: Withings, Fitbit and Xiaomi areexamples of companies selling  smart scales Sleep Monitors
+Companies: Withings, Fitbit and Xiaomi are examples of companies selling  smart scales

+### Sleep Monitors

 Devices that track sleep patterns and quality, providing insights into sleep cycles, disturbances, and overall sleep health.